Ayurvedic Nutrition

 Best for: Winter and spring, before meals, cold mornings, Vata and Kapha imbalances

-Caution: Pitta types should use sparingly as ginger is heating
+Caution: Pitta types should use sparingly.
+Ginger is heating

 A soothing, cooling blend that calms excess heat and irritability.

 Recipe: Steep 1 tablespoon fresh mint leaves and 1 teaspoon dried rose petals in hot water for 5 minutes.
-Add a small amount of raw sugar or rock candy if desired.
+Add a small amount of raw sugar or rock candy if you want.

 Benefits: Cools the system, may soothe acidity, calms the mind, supports clear skin

-Best for: Summer, after spicy meals, when feeling overheated or irritable
+Best for: Summer, after spicy meals, when you feel overheated or irritable

 Tulsi is revered in Ayurveda as "the queen of herbs" and is considered a powerful adaptogen.

-Recipe: Steep 5-6 fresh tulsi leaves (or 1 teaspoon dried) in hot water for 5-7 minutes.
-Add honey if desired.
+Recipe: Steep 5 to 6 fresh tulsi leaves (or 1 teaspoon dried) in hot water for 5 to 7 minutes.
+Add honey if you want.

-Benefits: Traditionally used to support immunity, reduce stress, clear respiratory passages, and promote mental clarity
+Benefits: Traditionally used to support immunity, reduce stress, clear respiratory passages, promote mental clarity

 Best for: Daily use, seasonal transitions, stressful periods, cold and flu season

-Benefits: Traditionally used for joint comfort, immune support, and calming the mind before sleep
+Benefits: Traditionally used for joint comfort, immune support, calming the mind before sleep

 Best for: Evening, autumn and winter, recovery periods, Vata balancing